 - ½ Pound block Cheddar cheese, grated (16-ounces, pre-shredded)

 - 1 (10-1/2 oz.)
 Can cream of chicken soup

 - Prepare the night before.

-- Combine ham, bread cubes, cheese, and mushrooms and mix together with mustard and flour.
+- In a large mixing bowl, combine ham, bread cubes, cheese, and mushrooms and mix together with mustard and flour.

 - Spread into a greased 9" x 13" glass baking dish.

 - Whisk together milk and eggs and pour over the above mixture.